spiffe/spiffe.io/content/spire/getting-started-k8s.md

 68.122.147:36718 completed using strategy k8s_sat" subsystem_name=node_api
 ```

+## Section 5: Register Workloads {#section-5}

+In order to enable SPIRE to perform workload attestation -- which allows the agent to identify the workload to attest to its agent --  you must register the workload in the server.
+This tells SPIRE how to identify the workload and which SPIFFE ID to give it.

+1. Create a new registration entry for the node, specifying the SPIFFE ID to allocate to the node:

+    ```shell
+    $ kubectl exec -n spire spire-server-0 -- /opt/spire/bin/spire-server entry create \
+        -spiffeID spiffe://example.org/ns/spire/sa/spire-agent \
+        -parentID spiffe://example.org/spire/server \
+        -selector k8s_sat:cluster:demo-cluster \
+        -selector k8s_sat:agent_ns:spire \
+        -selector k8s_sat:agent_sa:spire-agent \
+        -node
+    ```

+2. Create a new registration entry for the workload, specifying the SPIFFE ID to allocate to the workload:

+    ```shell
+    $ kubectl exec -n spire spire-server-0 -- /opt/spire/bin/spire-server entry create \
+        -spiffeID spiffe://example.org/ns/default/sa/default \
+        -parentID spiffe://example.org/ns/spire/sa/spire-agent \
+        -selector k8s:ns:default \
+        -selector k8s:sa:default
+    ```

-## Section 5: Configure a Workload Container to Access SPIRE {#section-5}
+## Section 6: Configure a Workload Container to Access SPIRE {#section-6}

 In this step, you configure a workload container to access SPIRE.
 Specifically, you are configuring the workload container to access the Workload API UNIX domain socket.

 The **client-deployment.yaml** file configures a no-op container using the **spire-k8s** docker image used for the server and agent.
-Examine the `volumeMounts` and `volumes configuration` stanzas to see how the UNIX domain `socketagent.sock` is bound in.
+Examine the `volumeMounts` and `volumes configuration` stanzas to see how the UNIX domain `agent.sock` is bound in.

 You can test that the agent socket is accessible from an application container by issuing the following sequence of commands: